mindspore-ai/models/research/cv/STGAN/README.md

 --n_epochs: Total training epochs.
 --batch_size: Training batch size.
 --image_size: Image size used as input to the model.
 --device_target: Device where the code will be implemented.
-Optional value is "Ascend".
+Optional value is "Ascend" or "GPU".
 ```

 ### [Training Process](#contents)